Herman Cain, ex-presidential candidate who refused to wear mask, dies after COVID-19 diagnosis | Health

 Herman Cain, ex-presidential candidate who refused to wear mask, dies after COVID-19 diagnosis

-Herman Cain, a former Republican presidential candidate and supporter of President Donald Trump who pointedly refused to wear a mask during the coronavirus pandemic, has died after contracting COVID-19, his website and Facebook page said on Thursday.
+Herman Cain, a former Republican presidential candidate and supporter of President Donald Trump who pointedly refused to wear a mask during the coronavirus pandemic, has died after contracting COVID-19, his website said on Thursday.

 Cain, 74, learned of his diagnosis on June 29, nine days after attending a Trump rally in Tulsa, Oklahoma, where he and many others crowded together without wearing face masks aimed at preventing the spread of the novel coronavirus.
 He spent most of July in an Atlanta-area hospital.